Predictions of a fundamental statistical picture: Transformation to Lorentzian path integral: fermions

 where

 so that

 This result holds for the path integral over an arbitrary time interval, with the fields, operator, and meaning of time left unchanged.

-The transition amplitude from an initial state to a final state is equal to the path integral between these states, so transition probabilities are the same in the Lorentzian and Euclidean descriptions.
+The transition amplitude from an initial state to a final state is equal to the path integral between these states, so transition probabilities are the same with the Lorentzian and Euclidean forms of the path integral.
 This result is consistent with the fact that the classical equations of motion are also the same, since they follow from extremalization of the same action.
 Furthermore, using the method on pp. 290-291 or 302-303 of Ref.~\cite{peskin}, it is easy to show that the magnitude $\left| G \left( x,x^{\prime} \right) \right| $ of the $2$-point function is again the same, so particles propagate the same way in both descriptions.
-This result is also obtained in Appendix~\ref{sec:appC} with a different method.
+This result is also obtained in Appendix \ref{sec:appC} with a different method.

+It may seem strange that the Lorentzian and Euclidean forms of the path integral yield the same physical results, but perusal of the standard arguments in e.g. field theory textbooks shows that the physically significant features of the results derive from the Lorentzian form of the \textit{action} rather than the path integral.

 When the inverse transformation from $\overline{\psi }_{f}$ to $\psi _{f}$ is performed, we obtain